NikSteel/GeekOS/README.md

-Copyright (C) 2014-2015, Nik Steel, Todd Baert, Chris Zygowski, and Aaron Sarson (for our contributions in the src/60-330 directory) Copyright (C) 2001-2008, David H. Hovemeyer <david.hovemeyer@gmail.com>
+Copyright (C) 2014-2015, Nik Steel, Todd Baert, Chris Zygowski, and Aaron Sarson (for our contributions in the src/60-330 and include/60-330 directories) Copyright (C) 2001-2008, David H. Hovemeyer <david.hovemeyer@gmail.com>
 (for all other code)